aryelgois/yasql-php/README.md

 A YAML with a mapping of the following keys: (all are optional)

 - `databases`: sequence of files with YASQL database schemas.
-It can be a string or a mapping of the YASQL path and a post sql
+It can be a string or a mapping of the YASQL path and a post sql (or a sequence of post files)
 - `indentation`: used during the sql generation
 - `vendors`: a map of vendors installed by Composer to config files inside them.
   It can be a string (for a single config) or a sequence of paths.
 They are